-It is hard to think about a plan after all that you have been through.
+It is hard to think about a plan after divorce and all that you have been through.
 Of course, you have to take the time to go through the recovery process.
 The sooner you start working on the Road Through Recovery, the sooner you will make enough room inside to look to the future with hopeful eyes.

 You might stay “stuck” or “in pain” because you don’t have the right tools or a results-driven plan to show you how to recover and heal feelings and emotions so can begin to move forward.
 Having a results-driven plan focuses on exactly what you need to do to get you from the transition through divorce to your personal transformation that empowers you to rebuild a new life on your own terms.

 I know this because I was stuck and in pain and played the victim for many years after my divorce.
 I tried counseling.
 (I have an advanced degree in Human Development Counseling and Family studies and was a counselor before becoming a coach.)
 I found it to be too much digging up the past and not enough focus on the results that I wanted now in the present.

 I tried support groups, programs, read self-help books along with support from family and friends.
 (The ones I had left after my divorce.)
 None of it worked for me.
 After all that, I decided with my experience, background, and expertise, I would develop a five-step plan to move myself forward so that I could begin my new path down the road of life.
 It worked for me and here it is in a nutshell.